tzaeschke/phtree-site/index.md

 - Fast insert and remove operations.
 There is also no rebalancing, so insertion and removal execution times are quite predictable.
 - Good scalability with dataset size.
 It is usually slower than other indexes when working on small datasets with 100 or 1000 entries, but it scales very well with large datasets and has been tested with 100M entries.
 - Good scalability with dimension.
 It works best between 3 and 10-20 dimensions.
-The Java versions has been tested with 1000 dimensions where nearest neighbor queries were about as fast as with an R-Tree and faster than a kd-tree.
+The Java versions has been tested with 1000 dimensions where nearest neighbor queries were about as fast as with an R-tree and faster than a kd-tree.
 - It deals well with most types of datasets, e.g. it works fine with strongly clustered data.
 - Window queries are comparatively fast if they return a small result set, e.g. up to 10-50 entries.
 For larger result sets, other indexes are typically better.
-- The PH-Tree is an *ordered* tree, i.e. when traversing the data, e.g. the results of a query, the data is [Morton-ordered (z-order curve)](https://en.wikipedia.org/wiki/Z-order_curve).
+- The PH-tree is an *ordered* tree, i.e. when traversing the data, e.g. the results of a query, the data is [Morton-ordered (z-order curve)](https://en.wikipedia.org/wiki/Z-order_curve).

 Performance results can be found towards the end of this page.